sheeshpalsinghsaini/ReactJS/README.md

             that by it can go inside infinite loop.

-            Q. Can we stop to call componentDidMount?. if shouldComponentUpdate return false. then componentDidMount never run.
+            Q. Can we stop to call componentDidMount?.
+            Ans:  if shouldComponentUpdate return false. then componentDidMount never run.

             ----------------**************